Q: Is an Obagi Blue Peel Painful?

 Vi Peel, Which improve the tone, texture and clarity of skin • Reduce age spots, freckles, and hyper-pigmentation, including melasma • Soften lines and wrinkles • Clear acne skin conditions, reduce acne scars • Stimulate the production of collagen, for firmer, more youthful skin

 Apeele.
 Which differs from other peels for these reasons: Indicated for all skin types with photodamage, hyperpigmentation and acne.

-• Balanced combination of ingredients provide a uniform, consistent and predictable peel
+• Balanced combination of ingredients provides a uniform, consistent and predictable peel

 • Allows depth control and customization for each individual patient

-• Hydroquinone addresses pigmentary disorders and supresses PIH
+• Hydroquinone addresses pigmentary disorders and suppresses PIH

 • Built-in topical anesthetics designed to provide a comfortable and pain-free procedure

 • Skin permeation enhancers provide deeper and even penetration of active ingredients

 Please call our office today at 321.727.3223 to schedule your consultation to see if you're a candidate for a chemical peel.